WaronLimsakul/rgit/README.md

 A reimplementation of Git's core functionality in Python.

-## What?

-rgit is a lightweight Python implementation of Git that focuses on reproducing the core functionality of the original version control system.
-This project includes implementations of Git's fundamental components such as:

-- Object storage (blobs, trees, commits)
-- Branching and tagging
-- Indexing (staging area)
-- Basic remote operations (fetch/push)
-- Merging with conflict resolution
-- Diffing and patching
-- Common Git commands (add, commit, checkout, etc.)

 ## Why?

 This project was created to gain a deeper understanding of how Git works internally.
 By reimplementing Git's core features from scratch, it provides insight into: